villetopiassuutari/Snowman/README.md

 # Snowman
-Simple "game", where you can move a snowman around the screen
+Simple "game", where you can move a snowman around the screen, Python